sr-gi/bolt13/13-watchtowers.md

 The customer can hire the Watchtower to watch for breaches on the blockchain and relay a penalty transaction on their behalf.
 The customer receives an acknowledgement when the Watchtower has accepted the job, but the hiring protocol does not guarantee the transaction inclusion.

 ### Extensions
-Extensions build on top of the basic service are optionally provided by the tower.
-Different kind of extensions can be offered by the tower.
-For now we are defining a single type of extension `accountability`.
+Extensions build on top of the basic service and are optionally provided by the tower.
+Different extensions can be offered by the tower.
+For now we are defining a single type of extension: `accountability`.

 #### `accountability`

 A Watchtower provides a signed receipt to the customer.
 This is considered reputational accountability as the customer has publicly verifiable cryptographic evidence the Watchtower was hired.
 The receipt can be used to prove the Watchtower did not relay the penalty transaction on their behalf and/or request a refund.

-## User authentication
+## User authentication and subscriptions

 Upon establishing the first connection with the tower, the client needs to register a public key.
 The registration aims to give the user access to the tower's services: